bigmike1114/github.io/README.md

 # github.io
 Hello everyone, I am Mike Min.
 I was former student of Harrington Park school and basketball champions of 2012~2013 season.
 I graduated Daewang Middle School, Jungsan High School in Seoul, South Korea.
-I have B.S. degrees of mechanical engineering in Hanyang University, and currently M.S. stuend in Hanyang University.
+I have B.S. deegrees of mechanical engineering from Hanyang University.
+I am currently at M.S. courses at Department of Convergence Mechanical Engineering in Hanyang Unviersity, Seoul, Republic of Korea.